rapidfish/personnummer/README.md

 This project is only based upon publicly availible information about Swedish Personnummer/Samordningsnummer/Organisationsnummer.
 Mainly from official Swedish authority websites (se above) and Wikipedia online articles.
 No sensitive information about any real Swedish citizen (still alive or dead) is represented here.
 Personnummer in all examples are all just 'made up'.
-Any similarities to any real person is therefor just a coinsident.
+Any similarities to any real person is therefor just a coincident.
 For example: the use of personnummer 19121212-1212, is a commonly used fictive person.
 He is frequently used among IT-staff as a 'dummy' person and goes way back in tradition.
 This 'not so real person' goes by the name "Tolvan Tolvansson" (eng.
 "Twelve Twelveson").